 - Tempo: the speed at which each portion of a repetition is performed, typically denoted in numbers to represent seconds or the letter “x” to represent as fast as possible, and generally written in 4 phases such as: eccentric/transition from eccentric to concentric/concentric/transition from concentric to eccentric.
-Example: 2/0/x/1 implies a 2 second eccentric, no pause between the eccentric and concentric, perform the concentric phase as fast as possible, pause 1 second prior to the next eccentric phase.
+Example: 2/0/x/1 implies: use a 2 second eccentric phase, do not pause between the eccentric and concentric phases, perform the concentric phase as fast as possible, and pause 1 second prior to the next eccentric phase.

-- Ballistic exercise: any exercise involving acceleration throughout the full movement.
+- Ballistic exercise: any exercise involving acceleration throughout the full concentric movement.

 - Plyometric exercise: exercises that attempt to maximize the stretch reflex.
 These are done with no or at most light resistance to help minimize the transition time between the eccentric and concentric movements.

 - Variable resistance: an exercise where the total resistance changes throughout the concentric and eccentric phases.
 This is typically associated with exercises that use resistance bands or chains.